Young people are good at questioning the Christian faith. They want to know things like:

 - Is it wrong to doubt God?

-Denying the power of these questions – or worse, ignoring them – simply feeds into the suspicion that our faith isn’t strong enough to handle doubt.
+When we deny the power of these questions – or worse, ignore them – others might suspect our faith isn’t strong enough to handle doubt.
 But we don’t have to have all the answers.
-Admitting that we don’t is actually the first step toward establishing our credibility as faithful disciples.
+Admitting that we don’t know everything there is to know about God is actually the first step in finding the depth of faith Jesus wants to develop in us.
+It’s the beginning of finding our identity in something that is greater than ourselves.

-Today’s reading from Matthew’s gospel gives us one of these examples.
-Let me give you the back story: Jesus has learned that his cousin, John the Baptist, has been killed by Herod.
-He heads off into the hills to be alone, but the crowds follow him.
-Jesus has compassion on them, and spends the day teaching.
+Today’s reading from Matthew’s gospel gives us an example of this kind of faith.
+Here’s the back story: Jesus has learned that Herod has executed John the Baptist.
+Jesus heads off into the hills alone to grieve for his cousin, but the crowds follow him.
+Jesus has compassion on them, and spends the day healing them.

 As dinnertime approaches, his disciples urge him to send the people away to buy food, but Jesus says, “You give them something to eat.”
-They tell him they only have five loaves and two fish, but Jesus takes these small offerings and turns them into a feast for 5,000 people, with twelve baskets of leftovers.
-Once everyone’s hunger has been satisfied, Jesus prepares to get back to his original plan of spending some time alone.
+They tell him they have nothing but five loaves and two fish, so Jesus takes, breaks, and blesses what they have, turning it into a feast for thousands.
+Once everyone’s hunger has been satisfied and the leftovers have been collected, Jesus returns to his original plan of spending some time alone.

 Immediately he made the disciples get into the boat and go on ahead to the other side, while he dismissed the crowds.
 And after he had dismissed the crowds, he went up the mountain by himself to pray.